Jana-Marie/hlcc/README.md

 ## using hlcc

-The hlcc library itself can be found with the `hlcc-parser` folder.
+The **hlcc library** itself can be found with the `hlcc-parser` folder.
 It exposes a `compute()` function, which takes a string slice (`&str`) and returns a string buffer (`String`).
 For more information see [hlcc-parser/README.md](https://github.com/Jana-Marie/hlcc/blob/main/hlcc-parser/README.md)

-A command line interface for hlcc is available in the `hlcc-cli` directory, it can be compiled using `cargo build` or installed using `cargo install --path .`.
+A **command line interface** for hlcc is available in the `hlcc-cli` directory, it can be compiled using `cargo build` or installed using `cargo install --path .`.
 It can compute either a single string or multiple strings at the same time; `hlcc_cli "t 1.8nmol/l to ng/dl"`; `hlcc_cli "t 1.8nmol/l to ng/dl" "e2 111ng/dl to nmol/l"`.
 For more information see [hlcc-cli/README.md](https://github.com/Jana-Marie/hlcc/blob/main/hlcc-cli/README.md)

-It can als be compiled for web as webassembly, running `wasm-pack build` within the `hlcc-web` folder.
+It can als be compiled for **web as webassembly**, running `wasm-pack build` within the `hlcc-web` folder.
 The actual website can be packed running `webpack` while in the `www/` directory.
 You can of course use the instance I am hosting; [hlcc.haj.gf](https://hlcc.haj.gf).
 For more information see [hlcc-web/README.md](https://github.com/Jana-Marie/hlcc/blob/main/hlcc-web/README.md)

-A http api service can be compiled from within the `hlcc-service` directory using `cargo-build`.
+A **http api** service can be compiled from within the `hlcc-service` directory using `cargo-build`.
 It can be installed using `cargo install --path .`.
 The service expects its IP and Port as command line parameter; `hlcc-service "[::1]:8080"`.
 A request can be for example `https://api.hlcc.haj.gf/?q=t%201.8nmol/l%20to%20ng/dl`, you can again use the service running at [api.hlcc.haj.gf](https://api.hlcc.haj.gf/?q=).
 For more information see [hlcc-service/README.md](https://github.com/Jana-Marie/hlcc/blob/main/hlcc-service/README.md)

 ## features